-- The practice appeared clean and well maintained. - The practice had infection control procedures which reflected published guidance. - Staff knew how to deal with emergencies.
-Appropriate medicines and life-saving equipment were available. - The practice had systems to help them manage risk. - The practice had suitable safeguarding processes and staff knew their responsibilities for safeguarding adults and children.
+- The practice appeared clean and well maintained. - The practice had infection control procedures which reflected published guidance.
+The registered manager took immediate action when an incident took place that did not reflect current guidance. - Staff knew how to deal with emergencies.
+Appropriate medicines and life-saving equipment were available.
+Some items required replacement and this was immediately addressed by staff. - The practice had systems to help them manage risk. - The practice staff had suitable safeguarding processes and staff knew their responsibilities for safeguarding adults and children. - The practice had staff recruitment procedures.
+Some improvements were required and this was addressed promptly by staff.

-- The practice had thorough staff recruitment procedures. - The clinical staff provided patients' care and treatment in line with current guidelines. - Staff treated patients with dignity and respect and took care to protect their privacy and personal information. - The practice was providing preventive care and supporting patients to ensure better oral health. - The appointment system met patients' needs. - The practice had effective leadership and culture of continuous improvement. - Staff felt involved and supported and worked well as a team. - The practice asked staff and patients for feedback about the services they provided. - The practice dealt with complaints positively and efficiently. - The practice had suitable information governance arrangements.
+- The clinical staff provided patients' care and treatment in line with current guidelines. - Staff treated patients with dignity and respect and took care to protect their privacy and personal information. - The practice was providing preventive care and supporting patients to ensure better oral health. - The appointment system met patients' needs. - The practice had effective leadership and had recently undergone new ownership.
+They were continuously implementing new improvements.
+The current owners purchased the practice four months before our visit and had already made many positive changes to the practice - Staff felt involved and supported and worked well as a team. - The practice asked staff and patients for feedback about the services they provided. - The practice dealt with complaints positively and efficiently. - The practice had suitable information governance arrangements.